London Zoo: The Outback

 The Mappin Terraces opened in 1913, and features an artificial rocky cliff made of concrete blocks for animal enrichment.
-This was the zoo's first major attempt at recreating natural environments without bars, influenced by European zoos such as Tierpark Hagenbeck, and many different species have been kept in this enclosure during its lifetime, including bears, penguins, sheep, goats, kangaroos, leopards, and wild boar.
-The Mappin Terraces is currently an Australia-themed exhibit called "The Outback", housing emus and red-necked wallabies.
+This was the zoo's first major attempt at recreating natural environments without bars, influenced by European zoos such as Tierpark Hagenbeck, and many different species have been kept in this enclosure during its lifetime, including Himalayan brown bears, polar bears, American black bears, sloth bears, king penguins, Barbary sheep, mouflons, goats, kangaroos, leopards, and wild boar.
+The Mappin Terraces is currently an Australia-themed exhibit called "The Outback", housing emus, red kangaroos and red-necked wallabies.

 The former Aquarium

 There was an aquarium at the zoo from 1853 until 2019.
 The zoo's first aquarium was also the world's first public aquarium, and was created and stocked by Philip Henry Gosse who coined the word "aquarium", as a portmanteau of aquatic vivarium.
-In 1853 opened a building known as Fish House, while the most recent aquarium was built in 1921 next to and beneath the Mappin Terraces, and was officially opened by King George V and his wife Queen Mary in April 1924.
+In 1853 opened a building known as Fish House, while the most recent aquarium was built in 1921 next to and beneath the Mappin Terraces and was officially opened by King George V and his wife Queen Mary in April 1924.
 The collection in 1853 included 58 fish species and 200 invertebrate species.

 The aquarium was separated into three halls, each home to different types of fish and other aquatic wildlife.
-The first hall primarily contained freshwater species such as rudd and European eels, as well as some saltwater species involved in various conservation projects and captive-breeding programmes, such as broad sea fans, uarus and seahorses.
+The first hall primarily contained freshwater species such as rudds and European eels, as well as some saltwater species involved in various conservation projects and captive-breeding programmes, such as broad sea fans, uarus and seahorses.
 The second hall displayed various species of coral reef fish from around the world, such as clownfish, copperband butterflyfish and regal tangs, as well as real coral.
 The third hall housed species native to the Amazon River, including red-bellied piranhas, angelfish, arapaimas and ocellate river stingrays.
-As well as the three halls, the aquarium also featured the "Big Fish Tank", which contained large fish species that were all former pets, and had to be rescued because their owners did not have the proper equipment or understanding to look after them.
+In addition to the three halls, the aquarium also featured the "Big Fish Tank".
+This tank housed large fish species that were all former pets.
+They had to be rescued because their owners did not have the proper equipment or understanding to care for them.

 The dedicated London Aquarium, unconnected with ZSL, opened in 1997.
 The Zoo's smaller aquarium closed on 22 October 2019; some of the aquatic creatures were moved to a new aquarium at Whipsnade Zoo, while others were set to be housed in a new corals exhibit in the Tiny Giants building in 2020.